jundeli/quantum-gan/README.md

 ```
 qgan-hg-demo.ipynb
 ```
-See this demo file for generated small molecules.
-Inference can be done on either PennyLane siulator or real IBM quantum computers.
+See this demo file for generating small molecules.
+Inference can be done on either PennyLane quantum simulator or real IBM quantum computers.

 ## Citation